Semiparametrically highly efficient estimation of spatial autoregressive models

 Abstract:

-Linear regression models with spillover effects generally cannot be estimated using ordinary least squares given the simultaneity that results from interactions among individuals.
-Instead, they are fitted using two-stage least squares (Kelejian and Prucha, 1998; Bramoullé et al., 2009), generalized method of moments (Liu et al., 2010), (quasi-) maximum likelihood typically under the normality assumption (Lee, 2004) or adaptive estimation (Robinson, 2010).
-In this article, we propose a semiparametrically efficient estimator, based on the Local Asymptotic Normality theory of Le Cam (1960) and on the work of Hallin et al. (2006, 2008) on residuals ranks-and-signs, that only requires strong unimodality of errors' distribution as a distributional assumption.
-Monte Carlo simulations show that the suggested estimator performs well in comparison to competing estimators.
-A trade regression from Behrens et al. ( 2012) is used to illustrate how empirical findings might greatly change when the Gaussian distribution is not imposed.
+Spatial autoregressive (SAR) models cannot generally be estimated using ordinary least squares given the simultaneity that results from interactions among individuals.
+Instead, two-stage least squares (Kelejian and Prucha, 1998; Bramoullé et al., 2009), generalized method of moments (Liu et al., 2010), or (quasi-)maximum likelihood (Lee, 2004) approaches are used.
+In this article, we propose a semiparametrically highly efficient estimator, based on the Local Asymptotic Normality theory of Le Cam (1960) and the rank-and-sign semiparametric approach developed by Hallin et al. (2006, 2008).
+Monte Carlo simulations show that the suggested estimator outperforms existing estimators as soon as one deviates from a normal distribution of the error term.
+A trade regression from Behrens et al. (2012) (used differently from the original paper) is mobilized to illustrate how empirical findings might be affected when the Gaussian distribution is not imposed.

-Keywords: Spillovers; Efficiency; Local Asymptotic Normality; Semiparametric estimation (search for similar items in EconPapers)
+Keywords: Spillovers; Efficiency; Local Asymptotic Normality; Semiparametric estimation; ranks and signs (search for similar items in EconPapers)

 Date: 2024-12-12